Aurora DSQL Supports IDENTITY / SEQUENCE - I Also Verified Migration Methods for Existing Tables

 CACHE Performance Comparison

-I compared CACHE 1 and CACHE 65536 with 1000 bulk INSERTs.
+I compared CACHE 1 and CACHE 65536 with a bulk INSERT of 1000 records.
 The comparison results are as follows:

-Note that with CACHE 65536, each node independently caches different ID ranges, so IDs are unique but their magnitude may not match their creation order.
-Records inserted earlier may have larger IDs, and large gaps may occur.
-If strict sorting by creation order is needed, use created_at in conjunction.
+With CACHE 65536, each node independently caches different ranges of IDs, so while IDs are unique, their generation order may not match their values.
+Records inserted earlier might have larger IDs, and large gaps can occur.
+If strict creation order sorting is needed, use created_at in conjunction.

-CACHE 1 was slow because it persists sequence values one by one.
+CACHE 1 was slow because it persists sequence values for each record.

-For use cases like surrogate keys where performance is prioritized and strict sequential numbering isn't required, CACHE 65536 is recommended.
-When performing bulk INSERTs, this cache setting significantly impacts processing time, so careful consideration based on requirements is necessary.
+For surrogate key usage where performance is prioritized and strict sequential numbering isn't required, CACHE 65536 is recommended.
+When performing massive bulk INSERTs, this cache setting significantly impacts processing time, so careful consideration based on requirements is necessary.

 Verification of Adding to Existing Tables